Should We Be Bringing Children Into Our Dying World?

 Already, in the past several years, we’ve seen some of the consequences Chatterjee described reading about play out in real time: unprecedented wildfires, devastating hurricanes.

 "We have this really limited window," she adds.
-"From now until 2030 is the only chance humanity will ever have to stabilize the climate below 1.5 degrees of warming.
-And we know that that's a really critical marker for human civilization and for the rest of life on Earth."
+"From now until 2030 is the only chance humanity will ever have to stabilise the climate below 1.5 degrees of warming.
+And we know that that's a really critical marker for human civilisation and for the rest of life on Earth."

 To do that, we have to cut climate pollution — carbon pollution specifically — about in half by 2030, she explains.
 Not having kids won’t get us to where we need to go in that time frame: Reducing consumption, stepping away from fossil fuels, and redefining our relationship with agriculture are the key things we should be focusing on right now.